Applying a new speaker cloth

 Having no margin at all, I couldn't use a frame to stretch the fabric.

-I used duct tape instead to stretch the fabric and fix it to the
+Instead, I used duct tape to stretch the fabric and fix it to the

-baffle as the glue was drying.
+baffle while the glue was drying.

 So there are many ways to vary.
 Try if you like but at your own risk.